 How accurate is A Bridge Too Far?
 Generally speaking it is very accurate.
 The film's technical advisers included many of the real personalities involved, including Horrocks, Vandeleur, Gavin, Frost and Urquhart.
 William Goldman's script simplifies the story but is true to events and includes real dialogue from some of the major players.
 In reality there were many more bridges and most towns had both road and rail bridges, but the film wisely chooses to concentrate on a small number; the main highway bridges at Arnhem, Nijmegen and Son, with the Grave bridge also briefly shown.

 The film shows American paratroopers of the 82nd Airborne, led by Redford, capturing one end of the Nijmegen bridge, and this does upset some historical purists.
 In reality, the British tanks of XXX Corps drove across the bridge, expecting it to be blown up at any minute, and met the Americans on the other side of the river, just beyond the bridge.
 But the reason for this change was probably to show why it was imperative for the paratroopers to cross the Waal river and to give Redford some more heroic things to do.
 Elliott Gould's bossing of the British engineers building the Bailey Bridge is unlikely, and riled one of the film's military advisers.
-The scene has led some reviewers to mistakenly identify his character as an engineer, but it's a minor point and is another instance of Goldman beefing up the American roles to turn them into parts that would attract star names.
+The scene has led some reviewers to mistakenly identify his character as an engineer instead of a paratrooper, but it's a minor point and is another instance of Goldman beefing up the American roles to turn them into parts that would attract star names.

 A Bridge Too Far was released in the summer of 1977, just a month or so after Star Wars, and it was a film out of its time in some ways.
 It's often incorrectly described as a box office flop, but in fact it made $50 million in the US and was in the top ten films at the box office in 1977.
 According to William Goldman, the film was already $4 million in the black before it opened, due to Levine's policy of pre-selling distribution rights around the world.
 The critical reaction though was mixed, especially from the American critics.
 Part of the problem may have been that after nearly 40 years of WWII films celebrating Allied victories, critics and audiences were unprepared for a true story of bad luck, bad judgement and even incompetence.
 In the wake of the Vietnam War, it's also a fair assumption that American audiences weren't in the mood to hear about any more disastrous military defeats.
 No doubt some were also confused about the military strategy which is necessarily complex.
 To understand the exact dispositions of the different units of the British Airborne Division, you probably need to have read the book or studied the film quite closely.
 Some also criticised the all-star cast for distracting from the film's sober intent, but the stars were necessary, not only to secure the enormous budget, but to help audiences differentiate between the film's many different units and locations.
 The film was ignored at the Oscars, although composer John Addison, cinematographer Geoffrey Unsworth and Edward Fox all won BAFTAs, the latter as best supporting actor, and the film also received BAFTA nominations for best film, direction, editing and production design-art direction.